Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT

 \section{Background}

 \paragraph{(Zero-shot) Cross-lingual Transfer}

 Cross-lingual transfer learning is a type of transductive transfer learning with different source and target domain \citep{pan2010survey}.
 A cross-lingual representation space is assumed to perform the cross-lingual transfer.
-Prior to the widespread use of cross-lingual word embeddings, task-specific models assumed coarse-grain representation like part-of-speech tags, in support of a delexicalized parser \cite{zeman2008cross}.
-More recently cross-lingual word embeddings have been used in conjunction with task-specific neural architectures for tasks like named entity recognition \cite{xie2018neural}, part-of-speech tagging \cite{kim2017cross} and dependency parsing \cite{ahmad2018near}.
+Before the widespread use of cross-lingual word embeddings, task-specific models assumed coarse-grain representation like part-of-speech tags, in support of a delexicalized parser \cite{zeman-resnik-2008-cross}.
+More recently cross-lingual word embeddings have been used in conjunction with task-specific neural architectures for tasks like named entity recognition \cite{xie-etal-2018-neural}, part-of-speech tagging \cite{kim-etal-2017-cross} and dependency parsing \cite{ahmad-etal-2019-difficulties}.

-\paragraph{Cross-lingual Word Embeddings.} The quality of the cross-lingual space is essential for zero-shot cross-lingual transfer. \newcite{ruder2017survey} surveys methods for learning cross-lingual word embeddings by either joint training or post-training mappings of monolingual embeddings. \newcite{conneau2017word} and \newcite{artetxe2018arobust} first show two monolingual embeddings can be aligned by learning an orthogonal mapping with only identical strings as an initial heuristic bilingual dictionary.
+\paragraph{Cross-lingual Word Embeddings.} The quality of the cross-lingual space is essential for zero-shot cross-lingual transfer. \newcite{ruder2017survey} surveys methods for learning cross-lingual word embeddings by either joint training or post-training mappings of monolingual embeddings. \newcite{conneau2017word} and \newcite{artetxe-etal-2018-robust} first show two monolingual embeddings can be aligned by learning an orthogonal mapping with only identical strings as an initial heuristic bilingual dictionary.